Armored combat (sport): Duels

 There is also a category called "Triathlon": three rounds with different weapons, the first one – "longsword", the second one – "sword and buckler", the third one – "sword and shield."

 Outrance

-The second "single" HMB category is outrance.
+The second "single" armored combat category is outrance, also referred to as pro-fight, as well as unofficially nicknamed medieval MMA.
+Outrance is similar to duals but with a wider range of legal strikes, and inclusion of grappling and wrestling; overall being closer to submission fighting.
+Outrance fights are categorized into various weight classes.
 A fight is held in the format of "two rounds of two minutes" with a third round if the fights end in a tie.
-According to the rules, any techniques aimed at delivering blows to any part of the body are allowed, with the exceptions of: blows aimed at the neck, back of the knee, groin, eyes, feet, back of the head, and thrusts, which are prohibited in all HMB categories.
-All other things, including 10-second ground fighting with no active movements of the opponents are allowed.
+According to the rules, any techniques aimed at delivering blows to any part of the body are allowed, with the exceptions of: blows aimed at the neck, back of the knee, groin, eyes, feet, back of the head, and thrusts, which are prohibited in all armored combat categories.
+All other things, including grappling and 10-second ground fighting with no active movements of the opponents are allowed.